 8. Challenge: Extend the Smart Contract and Integrate with the UI

-smart contract and integrate changes into the user interface.
+This challenge will test your ability to modify the TodoList smart contract and integrate changes into the user interface.
 You will add a new parameter to the smart contract and reflect this change in the frontend application.

 Challenge Overview